2024 Sampang regency election

 The 2024 Sampang regency election was held on 27 November 2024 as part of nationwide local elections to elect the regent of Sampang Regency, East Java for a five-year term.
 The previous regent Slamet Junaidi of the NasDem Party defeated Golkar challenger Muhammad bin Muafi Zaini to secure a second term.
 During the election's campaigning, a violent incident causing the death of one person resulted in heightened security measures during the voting process.

 Background

 Sampang Regency, in Madura Island of East Java, has had a track record of cheating, disputes, and violent conflict in elections.
 A large-scale riot broke out after the 1997 election due to voter manipulation by the ruling party Golkar, forcing the government to repeat the election there.
 Indications of cheating were raised in 2004, 2008, 2009, 2012, 2014, and 2018, with violent protests against the election result in 2018.
+Irregularities in the 2018 election even resulted in the Constitutional Court of Indonesia ordering the entire election be repeated.

 Electoral system

 The election, like other local elections in 2024, follow the first-past-the-post system where the candidate with the most votes wins the election, even if they do not win a majority.
 It is possible for a candidate to run uncontested, in which case the candidate is still required to win a majority of votes "against" an "empty box" option.
 Should the candidate fail to do so, the election will be repeated on a later date.

 According to the Sampang General Elections Commission (KPU), there were 737,832 eligible voters in the election, voting in 1,344 polling stations.
 Around 400 polling stations were considered "vulnerable" or "very vulnerable" security-wise by election authorities, and would receive additional security personnel.
 A budget of Rp 49.9 billion (USD 3.1 million) was put aside for the election by the regency government, though not all was used.